Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     12. Forensic Capabilities
        - Maintain capabilities to conduct digital forensics, helping to understand the scope and impact of an incident and to prevent future occurrences.
     13. Network Segmentation
-       + Use network segmentation to limit the spread of threats and contain incidents.
+       - Use network segmentation to limit the spread of threats and contain incidents.

+  + Some best practices for building an effective Cyber Incident Response Plan:
+    + Assign Roles and Responsibilities
+    + Centralize the Incident Response Process
+    + Identify Attack Scenarios
+    + Create High-Fidelity risk-based Alerts
+      + Having the most precise alerts possible (i.e., reducing as much as possible false positive) help the security team to focus on the heavy lifting of investigation.
+    + Define Reporting Requirements
+      + We should have well-defined processes for reporting to management after you recover impacted systems.
+As part of reviewing our incident response plan’s effectiveness, we should have metrics for how quickly and effectively we:
+      + Detected the incident
+      + Investigated the incident
+      + Contained and eradicated the attacker
+      + Recovered systems

 - Examples of Cyber Threats
   + Cyber threats can be separated into 2 categories:
     + Common cyber threats including: